-The College of Public Health & Human Sciences offers the following academic minors and certificates.
+The College of Public Health and Human Sciences offers several different minors and certificate programs, on campus and online via Ecampus.

 Undergraduate students may declare a minor online.